neil-jay/neil-jay/README.md

 Web Developer | Software Geek | Pentester
 -----------------------------------------

-Life is like a writing a code.
+Life is like writing a code.
 Find issues and fix them and go ahead!

 *   🌍  I'm based in India
 *   🖥️  This is my portfolio